From Xojo Documentation

 5. Select the Delete button and then in the Inspector, turn off the Enabled property.
 Now the Delete button is disabled by default.

-6. Now select the TaskList because we are going to add another event.
+6. Now select the TaskList to add another event.
 This time, click the Add button in the Layout Editor's toolbar and select Add Event Handler from its menu.
 You have to add the new event this way because you've already added the Pressed event so double-clicking on the TaskList would take you there instead of adding a new event.

 7. Add the SelectionChanged event.